UPDATED: 12:57 p.m. ET, May 12, 2021 —

 Eight nominees this year are Black artists which include: Mary J. Blige, Jay-Z, Chaka Khan, Fela Kuti, LL Cool J, Tina Turner and Dionne Warwick and Tom Morello, co-founder of nominee Rage Against The Machine, who is bi-racial.

-Jay-Z, Turner, Warwick and Kuti celebrate their first nomination, while Blige, Khan, and LL Cool J have been previously nominated, according to Rolling Stone.
+Jay-Z, Warwick and Kuti celebrate their first nomination, while Blige, Khan, and LL Cool J, and Turner have been previously nominated, according to Rolling Stone.
 Inductees will be announced in May with a live induction ceremony slated later in the year permitting the outcome of the COVID-19 pandemic.

 While all of the nominees have arguably contributed to the music industry in their own way, Black artists, as well as their erasure, remain a central topic of conversation.
 Without Black creators, the genre of Rock & Roll would not exist.